Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu tells a worried Spike what happen

-		it is placed on the news Minia teleports to Makkusu enraged that he told
+		it is placed on the news Minia teleports to Makkusu enraged that he told.
+He is seen taking a shower and is wearing his headband/glasses Minia asks him why he wears even while in the shower.
+He tells her that it is a keepsake from his parents that he doesnt want to lose.

 	- Makkusu learns that Airiona is a cyvolter and he may have been helped them
 7. **Approach To The Inmost Cave**<br>